 ‘Whoever You Are Holding Me Now in Hand’.
 This poem addressed to his reader might be viewed as a disclaimer for all of Whitman’s poetry – much as ‘Song of Myself’ can be read as his declaration or credo.

-If you enjoyed this pick of Whitman’s greatest poems, you might also these classic poems by Wallace Stevens, our discussion of this iconic William Carlos Williams poem, and our pick of Sylvia Plath’s best poems.
+If you enjoyed this pick of Whitman’s greatest poems, you might also enjoy these classic poems by Wallace Stevens, our discussion of this iconic William Carlos Williams poem, and our pick of Sylvia Plath’s best poems.

 Image: Walt Whitman by G. Frank E. Pearsall in 1872, Wikimedia Commons.